Harsh-Upadhayay/CricMarshall/README.md

 - [ ] create small database to run queries and analyze the result
 - [ ] got suggestion to work on pandas for query processing and result generation.
 Discussion required.

+05/09/2022
+- [ ] Using Parsing: Get POS tags of every word of the input.
+Define a structure of the sentence (for ex. sentence = Noun + Adjective + Verb + ... ).
+Generate a sentence using the input.
+The generated sentence will be used to fetch the required result.
+- [ ] Query Processing: pandas or mongodb (Decision Pending)

 ## Required Libraries
 * os
 * speech_recognition